International Congress of Women: Toronto, 1909

 education, art, health, industries, laws concerning women and children, literature, professions for women, social work, and moral reform.
 Notable speakers included Jane Addams, Elizabeth Cadbury, Anna Hvoslef, Millicent Leveson-Gower, Duchess of Sutherland, Rosalie Slaughter Morton, Eliza Ritchie, Alice Salomon, and May Wright Sewall.

-Stockholm, June 1911
+Stockholm, 1911

 This conference was led by Carrie Chapman Catt.
 It was at this conference in Stockholm (1911) that eight men joined together and formed the Men's International Alliance for Women's Suffrage.
 The eight men who formed that alliance came from Great Britain, the U.S., France, Germany, and Holland.